Sathanur Dam: History

 The approved cost of the project is ₹2.02 Crores.
 The project was completed within ₹3.59 Crore (Actual cost).
 The project is covered under CADA (Command Area Development Authority) Scheme.

 Technical details

-The reservoir has a capacity of 7321000000 cuft with a full level of 119 ft.
+The dam has an effective storage capacity of 7321000000 cuft with a full level of 119 ft.
 An area of 7185 ha of land is benefited by the left bank canal and 100 ha of land is benefited by the right bank canal in Thandrampet and Thiruvannamalai blocks.
-The temple is a popular picnic area in the region.
+The dam is a popular picnic area in the region.